Education

 Health & Hope offer students the opportunity to pursue higher education.
 We look for individuals who carry a vision for using their education as a means for helping their communities.
 They are provided with accommodation, subsistence, mentoring and support towards educational fees.

-The scholarship programme for Year 11 & 12 includes:
+The scholarship programme includes:

 • Accommodation and living costs